 However, these claims are yet to be confirmed by the FDA.
 This is why the FDA forbids making direct medical claims on how CBD products can treat any disease or condition.
 The next challenge that has greatly affected the legalization of CBD by the FDA is dosage determination.
 Research has shown that CBD has no recommended daily intake as individuals can take as much as possible without getting high.

 The FDA is yet to release any information regarding the CBD’s interaction with our bodies.
 That being said, let’s take a look at a study by the FDA in the summer of 2020.
 In this study, they compare several CBD brands’ labels to the actual CBD content in those products.

 They found errors in roughly 21% of all products.
 That means 21% of the CBD products either had no, or a very little amount of CBD.
-Some say this study is a necessary step to endorsing CBD use.
+Some say this study is a necessary step to endorsing CBD product use.
 Hopefully, this is the case.
 We will see…

 As you can see, just because CBD is legal federally doesn’t mean it is legal at the state level.
 This is confusing – I get it.
-For this reason, New Phase Blends has an entire blog section for reviewing all 50 states and their CBD policies.
-Click here to search for your state.
+A federal legal status can different from a state legal status, although these days almost every single state has made laws that mimic the federal legislation on industrial hemp.

 Remember to thoroughly research a CBD company before buying from them.
 The FDA reported that 21% of all CBD products were did not have the correct amount of CBD, according to the label.

 We get probably 10-20 phone calls per week from CBD scam victims.
-It is quite sad to see people taking advantage of other people, just to be part of the CBD boom.
+It is quite sad to see people taking advantage of other people, just to be part of the CBD products boom.